CocoaPods/guides.cocoapods.org/source/making/private-cocoapods.html.md

 ```shell
 $ pod repo add NAME SOURCE_URL
 ```
-*Note: If you plan on creating pods locally, you should have push access to SOURCE_URL*
+<aside>Note: If you plan on creating pods locally, you should have push access to SOURCE_URL</aside>

-To check if your installation is successful and ready to go:
+> To check if your installation is successful and ready to go:

 ```shell
 $ cd ~/.cocoapods/NAME